CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 In the previous post I wrote about my first sighting of what then was called an Unidentified Flying Object (UFO) and now renamed Unknown Anomalous Phenomena aka UAPs.

-Soon after the sighting it was relegated to family history bin as just one of those things and something we just didn't talk about especially in front of my father.
+Soon after the sighting it was relegated to the unsaid family history bin as just one of those things and something we just didn't talk about especially in front of my father.

 As a scientist of sorts (a geologist) to him UFO's were just pop-culture hokum and crazy talk.
 From his standpoint, talking about them did not foster intelligent thought nor were they worthy of discussion.
 They were non-science, or more to the point nonsense.
 UFO became a dirty word in our household, one covered in the stink of lunacy.